EPFL-LCSB/rekindle/README.md

 ReKinDLe (Reconstruction of Kinetic models using Deep Learning) is a python package for training and generating with generative adversarial networks (GANs) to parametrize large-scale nonlinear kinetic models of cellular metabolism

+## System Requirements

+### Hardware requirements
+ReKinDLe requires only a standard computer with enough RAM to support the in-memory operations.
+A [cuda-compatible](https://developer.nvidia.com/cuda-gpus) Graphics Processing Unit (GPU) is recommended for accelerated performance.

+### Software requirements
+#### OS requirements
+The package is supported for <i>Linux, MacOS</i> and <i>Windows</i>
+The package has been tested on:
+* Linux: Ubuntu 18.04
+* MacOS: Mojave 10.14.6
+* Windows: Windows 10
+#### Python dependencies
+ReKinDLe uses the follwing python packages

+    tensorflow==2.2.0
+    tensorflow-estimator==2.2.0
+    tensorflow-gpu
+    keras==2.4.3
+    keras-preprocessing
+    h5py
+    numpy
+    pandas
+    yaml
+    configparser
+    matplotlib
+    seaborn
+    ipython
+    skimpy

+You can download and install these packages yourself or check out the installation guide below.

 ## Installation

 First, you need to clone the repository to your local machine

     git clone https://github.com/EPFL-LCSB/rekindle.git /path/to/rekindle
     cd /path/to/rekindle

+You can build the RekinDLe package in a conda environment.
+Check the instructions to download and install conda for your OS [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
 Then, you create a conda virtual environement and install all the needed packages for GAN training:

     conda env create -f rekindle_env.yml